MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/local-storage.md

 ## Known limitations and issues

 Local Storage API isn't activated for Power BI visuals by default.
 If you want to activate it for your Power BI visual, send a request to Power BI visuals Support `pbicvsupport@microsoft.com`.
-**Please note that your visual should be available in [AppSource](https://appsource.microsoft.com/en-us/marketplace/apps?product=power-bi-visuals) and be [certified](https://powerbi.microsoft.com/en-us/documentation/powerbi-custom-visuals-certified/).**
+**Please note that your visual should be available in [AppSource](https://appsource.microsoft.com/en-us/marketplace/apps?product=power-bi-visuals) and be [certified](https://powerbi.microsoft.com/en-us/documentation/powerbi-custom-visuals-certified/).
+Also `LocalStorage` privilege should be defined in the capabilities section.**